 Several IDAutomation products support the inclusion of the AI with ASCII 202 (the Ê character) in Code 128 auto mode.
-When using this method, ApplyTilde does not have to be enabled.
-For systems outside of the USA or when using a Mac, IDAutomation recommends use the ApplyTilde or the process tilde option to encode ASCII 202 as ~202.
+When using this method the ApplyTilde option does not have to be enabled.
+For systems outside of the USA or when using a Mac, IDAutomation recommends using the ApplyTilde or the process tilde option to encode ASCII 202 as ~202.
 Optionally, the FNC1 may also be encoded when parentheses are included around the first AI in the data.

 |FNC1 Encoding Options||Notes|